filirnd/owbot/README.md

 ### Install:

 - Unzip the correct zip package on your pc
-- Transfer the directory unziped to the /root
+- Transfer the directory unziped to the /root of your router
+    ```bash
+        scp -r owbot_install root@192.x.y.1:/root
+    ```
-- Open ssh session on your router and enter on copied directory (/root/owbot_install/) `cd /root/owbot_install`
+- Open ssh session on your router and enter on copied directory (/root/owbot_install/)

+    `cd /root/owbot_install`
 - Open with vi the config file /root/owbot_install/resources/config.json and change the configs like this:
     ```json  {
       "id": 0, // YOUR PERSONAL TELEGRAM ID
       "token": "00:xxxx", // YOUR BOT TOKEN
       "async" : {
-          "newClient": true // SET TO true/false IF WANT NEW CLIENT TRIGGER OR NOT
+          "newClient": true // SET TO true or false IF WANT NEW CLIENT TRIGGER OR NOT
       }
   }